ZoinerTejada/hdinsight-docs/hdinsight-changing-configs-via-ambari.md

 ![Ambari dashboard](./media/hdinsight-changing-configs-via-ambari/ambari-dashboard.png)

 The Ambari web UI can be used to manage hosts, services, alerts, configurations, and views.
-It can’t be used to create an HDInsight cluster, upgrade services, manage stacks and versions, manage users, groups, and permissions, decommission or recommission hosts, or add services to the cluster.
+It can’t be used to create an HDInsight cluster, upgrade services, manage stacks and versions, decommission or recommission hosts, or add services to the cluster.

 ## Manage your cluster's configuration